sjparsons/challenge-framework/ESPRIMA-ACORN.md

 Both libraries have performance comparisons out of the box.

-Esprima's page compares num of milliseconds to parse the source of jQuery, AngularJS and React for each of a series of libraries.
+[Esprima's comparison page](http://esprima.org/test/compare.html) compares number of milliseconds to parse the source of jQuery, AngularJS and React for each of a series of libraries.
 It performs the parse multiple times and returns a confidence interval.

 | Library | Esprima | Acorn 2.4.0 |
 | --